-Studying for ATAR can be a challenging time for a teenager and you can be sure they put a lot of pressure on themselves to do well – so try not to add onto the pressure at home as well.
-While doing well in Year 12 and final exams is important, there are a lot of alternative pathways into university and other study options to achieve your child’s career goals.
+Year 12 can be a challenging time for a teenager and you can be sure they put a lot of pressure on themselves– so try not to add onto the pressure at home as well.
+Whether your child is studying ATAR or has decided that ATAR isn’t right for them, there are a lot of pathways into university and other study options to achieve your child’s career goals.

-What you can do instead – Explore UWA’s alternative entry pathways
+What you can do instead – Explore UWA’s range of entry pathways

 - Completing a Special Tertiary Admissions Test (STAT) and passing to meet our requirements

 - If your teenager studied at a Broadway-identified school in WA, they’ll automatically have their ATAR adjusted

 - If your child is the first in their family to complete a university-level degree, they may be eligible for a place at UWA through the First in Family program

 - Your child can always take a break before they start university and apply for mature-age entry after they turn 20 years old.
 They can travel the world or start working and building some life experience and start their successful career a couple of years later!

 UWA has a range of courses, some with higher ATAR requirements and some with lower ATAR requirements.
 If your child’s ATAR was lower than the course they were initially interested in, they could always switch to a course with a lower ATAR that still leads to their dream career.